1852 United States presidential election: Whig Party nomination

 The Whig Party held its national convention in Baltimore, Maryland, in June 1852.
 The call for the convention had been made by Whig members of the United States Congress and thirty-one states were represented.
 A vote to have each state's vote be based on its electoral college strength was passed by a vote of 149 to 144, but it was rescinded due to disagreements from the Southern states and smaller Northern states.

-The party had been divided by the Compromise of 1850 and was divided over the presidential nomination between incumbent President Millard Fillmore, who received support from the South, and Winfield Scott, who received his support from the North.
+The party had been divided by the Compromise of 1850 and was divided over the presidential nomination between incumbent president Millard Fillmore, who received support from the South, and Winfield Scott, who received his support from the North.
 William H. Seward, who had been the main opponent of the compromise in the United States Senate and advised President Zachary Taylor against it, supported Scott.
 Fillmore offered to give his delegates to Daniel Webster if he received the support of forty-one delegates on his own, but Webster was unsuccessful.
 Scott won the nomination on the 53rd ballot.
 William Alexander Graham won the vice-presidential nomination without a formal vote.

+Nine southern Whig members of Congress, including Alexander H. Stephens and Robert Toombs, refused to support Scott.